Elizabeth Erickson

-Elizabeth Erickson (born 1942) is an American painter, feminist artist, poet, and educator.
-Her style of painting tends to gestural abstraction and the themes she explores occupy "the territories of ancient myth, religion, and spiritual feminism," according to art historian Joanna Inglot.
+Elizabeth Erickson (1942–2024) was an American painter, feminist artist, poet, and educator.
+Her painting style leaned towards gestural abstraction, and the themes she explored occupied "the territories of ancient myth, religion, and spiritual feminism," according to art historian Joanna Inglot.

 Early life and education

 Erickson was born into a middle-class Catholic family in Austin, Minnesota; her mother was a nurse and homemaker and her father was an entrepreneur.
 In 1964, she earned her B.A. from the College of Saint Teresa in Winona, Minnesota, and in 1998 she earned her M.F.A. in painting from the Minneapolis College of Art and Design.